Help

 Sections

-The app is split into major sections of operation, each represented by a navigation tab at the bottom of the screen, and an equivalent entry in the navigation menu .
+The app is split into major sections, each represented by a navigation tab at the bottom of the screen and an equivalent entry in the navigation menu .

 Home

 The home section is shown when the app first starts.
-From top to bottom we see:
+From top to bottom, it includes:

 1. A carousel of shows and recently archived episodes.